Thorpe Hesley SurgeryTel: 01142 570585

 Bellows Road SurgeryTel: 01709 528553

-Monday to Friday from 08:30 to 10:30 a duty doctor and a Nurse Practitioner will hold a drop in clinic at each surgery.
+Monday to Friday from 08:30 to 10:30 either a duty doctor or a Nurse Practitioner will hold a drop in clinic at each site - please phone for more details

 Booked appointments are available Monday to Friday from16:00 to 18:00 for doctors and 14:00 to 17:30 for nurse practitioners.